nyghtowl/north-pole-dnd-heist/dm-materials/combat-maps.md

 ### SECRET PASSAGE:
 Behind the bookshelf is a chimney that leads directly to Grand Hall's fireplace (perfect for surprise entry to rescue hostages!)

+### GHOST OF CHRISTMAS PAST:
+As players explore the office, a soft golden light emanates from the fireplace.
+For a brief moment, a ghostly image flickers in the flames - young Scrooge, before his fall, smiling warmly at a Christmas party surrounded by friends.
+The smell of old parchment and candlewax fills the air, and children's laughter echoes faintly.
+Then it fades, leaving only the memory of what was lost.

 ### Description:
 Cozy private office with large wooden desk covered in Christmas lists.
 Red velvet chair.
 Fireplace with stockings.
 Bookshelves full of record books.
 Portrait of Santa and Mrs. Claus on wall hiding secret door.
 Plate of cookies still warm.
 Magical Christmas glow.
 Photos of workshop employees on walls.
 Naughty-nice filing cabinets.
 Quill and ink.
 Warm lighting.
 Wooden beams with festive decorations.